jiajiasun/UHElectromagnetics/README.md

 # UHElectromagnetics
- Jupyer Notebooks on EM modeling that helps students understant the physics involved in various EM surveys
+ Jupyer Notebooks on EM modeling that helps undergraduate students understand the physics involved in various EM surveys.